 The West Nile Virus (WNV) infects certain wild birds.
 When WNV infected mosquitoes bite a bird, the bird serves as a host for the virus.
-More mosquitoes become infected when they feed when they feed on infected birds.
+More mosquitoes become infected when they feed on infected birds.
 Infected mosquitoes can transmit WNV to humans.

 Infected crows and blue jays are known to get sick and die from WNV, so they are excellent early indicators of WNV presence in an area.
 Surveillance and testing of these birds is a tool utilized to check for WNV activity in the environment.
 When WNV has been identified in an area, prevention and control measures are implemented to minimize the spread of the virus.

 In previous years, WNV has been indentified throughout Knox County.
 That's why Knox County Health Department monitors dead crows and blue jays as a means for early detection of the virus in an area.
 Residents who find a recently deceased crow or blue jay on their property can call the Knox County Health Department at 865-215-5200 to report the dead bird.
-Callers will be asked a series of questions to help determin if the bird is acceptable for testing.
+Callers will be asked a series of questions to help determine if the bird is acceptable for testing.

 Make sure the dead bird fits these criteria: